kolejnyy/titans-lmm/README.md

 Titans are a composition of attention-based and recurrent models.
 For this reason, we compare it to:

-- a Transformer-like attention baseline, able to process only sequences of length $C$.
+- (Attn): a Transformer-like attention baseline, able to process only sequences of length $C$.
 The architecture of this model matches the used Titan MAC architecture with removed NMM and persistent memory,
+- (Attn-PM): the same architecture as above, but also including the persistent memory weights,
-- an LSTM-based model, processing the input sequence recursively from start to end.
+- (LSTM): an LSTM-based model, processing the input sequence recursively from start to end.
 The hidden embedding of this model is selected to be $16$.

 Both baselines are available in `models.py`.